What gets you out of bed in the morning? Our

 I was the director of a company that specialises in management training.
 I have spent most of my career working in communications (written, spoken and visual).
 This has allowed me to meet many people who have strengthened my humanist view of the world.

 What happens on this planet concerns me.
 For this reason, I refuse to give up in the face of selfishness, cynicism, indifference, intolerance and violence, which I have all too often witnessed in different countries and different fields.
 I have long contributed to causes that work towards politically “libertarian”, social or humanitarian goals.
 The focus of these causes has often been the weak, fragile, destitute and defenceless.
 I feel I have a duty to put my modest abilities and my energy to good use for children here and abroad – they are our future.

-Meet the management team that leads our staff in Lausanne, Zurich - and in more than 30 countries around the world.
+Meet the executive team that leads our staff in Lausanne, Zurich - and in around 40 countries worldwide.

 “Involved in humanitarian action since 1999, I have coordinated operations and managed human resources in around fifteen countries, predominantly in Africa and Asia, but also in Switzerland where I live with my family since 2008.

 These experiences have convinced me of the importance of developing effective and coherent human resources management, which is adapted to the mission of an organisation and respectful of its values and the commitment of its workers.

 It is the employees, volunteers and partners of Terre des hommes who act and make our work possible, both at the headquarters and in the field.
 The main objectives of Terre des hommes´ Human Resources Department are supporting, equipping and training our diverse team, at the same time as guaranteeing good management practices.